 Starting with SQL:1999, the SQL standard defines a large set of individual features rather than the ineffectively broad three levels found in SQL-92.
 A large subset of these features represents the “Core” features, which every conforming SQL implementation must supply.
 The rest of the features are purely optional.
 Some optional features are grouped together to form “packages”, which SQL implementations can claim conformance to, thus claiming conformance to particular groups of features.

-The SQL:2008 and SQL:2003 standard versions are also split into a number of parts.
+The SQL:2003 standard is also split into a number of parts.
 Each is known by a shorthand name.
 Note that these parts are not consecutively numbered.